tomedunn/the-finished-book/_monsters/monster-manual-2024/monster-manual-2024.md

 \end{align}

 Keep in mind, these values represent adjusted stats.
 If a monster has traits or abilities that let them act as though they have a higher value in any of these then the corresponding value in their stat block should be lowered to balance that out.

+Finally, for the monster's initiative bonus, give it expertise if it's a legendary monster or if it fits the monster's theme.
+Otherwise, give it proficiency if its CR 12 or higher, or if it fits the monster's theme.